-Fairview Peak is a high mountain peak at an elevation of 3.781m (12,404ft) above the sea level, located in Gunnison County, Colorado, in USA.
+Fairview Peak is a high mountain peak at an elevation of 3.781m (12,404ft) above the sea level, located in Gunnison County, in the U.S. state of Colorado.
 It’s one of the highest mountain roads of Colorado.

-At the summit there’s a fire lookout tower built in 1911.
-It’s said to be The Highest Fire Lookout in North America.
+Located in the Gunnison National Forest, the summit hosts an abandoned lookout built in 1911.
+It’s said to be the highest fire lookout in North America.
 Frequent lightning strikes.
 For your safety, be sure to check the weather forecast before you begin your trip.
 If there is a thunderstorm in the area, please do not visit a lookout.
 Spectacular views surround the lookout.

 Pic: DeWitt Gibson